Chittagong Press Club

-Chittagong Press Club (চট্টগ্রাম প্রেস ক্লাব) is a Chittagong, the second largest city in Bangladesh, based club and association of journalists.
-Ali Abbas and Chowdhury Farid are respectively the President and General Secretary of club.
+Chittagong Press Club (চট্টগ্রাম প্রেস ক্লাব) is a club and association of journalists based in Chittagong, the second largest city of Bangladesh.
+Ali Abbas and Chowdhury Farid are the President and General Secretary of the club, respectively.

 History

 Chittagong Press Club was established in 1964 by the President of Pakistan, Field Marshal Ayub Khan.
 In January 2000, the press club and Chittagong Betar Bhaban (radio station) were bombed.
 The bombing was condemned by Abu Sayeed, State Minister for Information, who blamed the Bangladesh Nationalist Party led opposition.